tlentz/d2modmaker/README.md

 * Added ElementalSkills option (+Cold,Lightning,Magic,Poison Skills)

 ## v0.5.4
 * Adding BiggerGoldPiles, NoFlawGems and SafeUnsocket.
+* Patch to elementalskills always being turned on.
+This is causing problems with +fireskills coming up negative, and not showing +fireskills text.

 ## v0.5.3
 * Fixed version #